Azure/azure-notificationhubs-java-backend/README.md

 	Notification n = Notification.createTemplateNotification(prop);

 	hub.sendNotification(n);

-### Schedule Notifications (available for [STANDARD Tire])

-The same as regular send but with one additional parameter - scheduledTime which says when notification should be delivered.
-Service accepts any point of time between now + 5 minutes and now + 7 days.

-Schedule Windows native:

-	Calendar c = Calendar.getInstance();
-	c.add(Calendar.DATE, 1);

-	Notification n = Notification.createWindowsNotification("WNS body");

-	hub.scheduleNotification(n, c.getTime());

 ### Installation API usage

 Installation API is alternative mechanism for registration management.
-Instead of maintaining 1+ registrations which sometimes is not trivial and may be easily done wrong or inefficient it is now possible to use SINGLE Installation object.
+Instead of maintaining multiple registrations which is not trivial and may be easily done wrongly or inefficiently, it is now possible to use SINGLE Installation object.
 Installation contains everything you need: push channel (device token), tags, templates, secondary tiles (for WNS and APNS).
 You don't need to call Service to get Id anymore - just generate GUID or any other identifier, keep it on device and send to your backend together with push channel (device token).
 On the backend you should only do single call: CreateOrUpdateInstallation, it is fully idempotent, so feel free to retry if needed.

 As example for Amazon Kindle Fire it looks like this: